I am an Energy Drainer.

 We suck the life out of you.

 After scouring the internet for information on these vicious demons among us, I have discovered a ton of blogs on how to recognize and guard against emotional vampires.
-There are hardly any on what to do when a person happens to identify (begrudgingly) with this malignant and toxic brood.
+Although, there are hardly any on what to do when a person happens to identify (begrudgingly) with this malignant and toxic brood.

-It’s only in retrospect, after we’ve replayed the conversations over in our head, that we realize what started as an attempt to connect with others became another episode of heads tilted, necks exposed, and vampirical drinking until their heart rate lags, they’re bled out, and lifeless.
+It’s only in retrospect, after we’ve replayed the conversations over in our head, that we realize what we’ve done.
+It all started out innocent enough—but before we know it, heads are tilted, a neck exposed, and we drink until their heart rate lags, and they’re left nearly bled out and lifeless.

 Yo!
 Pay attention.

-Practice focusing on others.
-Read their overall vibe.
-Cue into their facial expressions, eye contact, the tone of their voice, their body language.
-Devote attention to them.
 There are times that I get so caught up with patting myself on the back for holding my end of a conversation that I completely check out of it.
-I’m thinking about the smart or witty thing I’ll say next, excited about how this person and I are clearly becoming the best of friends—missing the heartbreaking story they’re telling me about their childhood or pet.
+I’m thinking about the smart or witty thing I’ll say next ,that I miss the heartbreaking story that they just told about their childhood or pet—sh*t, I wasn’t listening!

-Sh*t, I wasn’t listening!
 Conversations should be two-sided.
 Engage by asking questions and hearing the answers.
-These people are sharing the most precious commodity with you.
-Time.
-Show gratitude and respect by being present.
+These people are sharing their most precious commodity with you—time.
+Show gratitude and respect for that by being present.

 Let that sh*t go.

-We will meet people that don’t care for us.
-People that will say malicious things or not laugh at our jokes.
-Humans are not always nice and we cannot change that.
-The only thing that we can control is the version of ourselves that we present to the world.
-A cognizant effort must be made to not suck.
+It stings quite a bit to be someone that people could do without.
+There will be times when people say malicious things or don’t laugh at our jokes, because humans are not always nice.
+We cannot change that.
+Ultimately, the only thing that we can control is the version of ourselves that we present to the world so a cognizant effort must be made to not suck.

 The road to connection is kindly paved.

-It takes diligence, compassion, and understanding how to give love and receive it.
-When we truly connect, everyone is satiated.
-By inquiring about those we engage with and offering compliments, we become aware of those we share space with and of ourselves.
-Killing the vampire within requires checking our need to control things and practicing generosity and kindness.
+It’ll take diligence, compassion, and understanding that we have to give love, in order to receive it.
+We’ll recognize that when we truly connect with others, everyone is left satiated.
+By inquiring about those we engage with and offering up compliments, we’ll become aware of those we share space with.
+We will practice being generous with kindness until we become seasoned, gracious humans.

-Eventually, crosses will be lowered, garlic disposed of, and we are welcomed into the sunlight.
+Eventually, crosses will be lowered, garlic disposed of, and we will be welcomed into the sunlight.